Why is cycling the way forward?

 If you want to carry less kit, a CO2 cartridge or even Muc-Off’s B.A.M system will quickly get you back on the road, without the need of a minipump.
 The B.A.M works by inserting latex foam and air into the tyre or tube, being able to inflate a 29” tyre in under a minute, whilst sealing holes of 3-4mm.

 Brush up on your maintenance skills

 This goes in tandem with carrying some tools on your commute.
 Being able to quickly fix a puncture or repair a snapped chain will help you when stranded at the roadside!
-There are a wealth of online videos to learn from as well as our very own ‘Mechanic Matt’ Instagram live sessions.
-Tune in every Thursday on the @lakahq Instagram to ask your maintenance questions!
+There are a wealth of online videos to learn the basics from.